QSBAOYANGMU/Hallucinated-PQA/README.md

 # Hallucinated-PQA
 Hallucinated-PQA##
 The code is coming soon!
-We also uploaded the details of the k-fold predictions and split of Hallucinated-PQA in the IRPC(54) and M-PCCD(232) databases.
+We also uploaded the details of the k-fold predictions of Hallucinated-PQA in the IRPC(54) and M-PCCD(232) databases.

 ![M-PCCD IRPC](https://user-images.githubusercontent.com/91246967/230885100-bc7b2b03-cf83-4d3b-807a-fcdc3950f820.png)